Skip to content

 Beinn a' Mheadhoin — common questions

-Beinn a' Mheadhoin is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 458m of ascent and takes most walkers 3-5 hours.
+On the OutdoorSCOT scale, Beinn a' Mheadhoin comes in at 3/5 — moderately challenging.
+Expect roughly 12km and 458m of ascent on the usual route — 3-5 hours for most parties.
 Terrain: Stalkers' paths through fragments of Caledonian pine give a beautiful start.

-Where do I park for Beinn a' Mheadhoin?
+Where should I park to climb Beinn a' Mheadhoin?

-Standard parking is at NH207258 near Inverness.
+Standard parking is at NH207258.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Beinn a' Mheadhoin are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.